 Black Vine Weevil, Snout Beetle, Kalander (Afr.), Snuitkewer (Afr.)

-Vine weevil is a type of beetle that feeds off of a broad range of plants, both indoors and out.
-However, it has the most effect on plants that are grown in containers.
+A Vine Weevil is a type of beetle that feeds off of a broad range of plants, both indoors and out.
+However, these beetles have the most substantial impact on container plants.
 They can be found in spring and summer eating leaves, but during autumn and winter, the grubs cause the most damage by feeding off the roots, which can cause the plant to wilt and possibly die.

-Grubs feed off the roots to plants resulting in wilting plant death.
+Grubs feed off the roots of plants resulting in wilting plant death.

-Vine weevil eggs are a source of food for predatory insects.
+Vine weevil eggs are a source of food for predatory, soil-dwelling insects.

-The adult weevil is a dark black, matte colour and have fused wing covers so are unable to fly.
+Adults: The adult weevil is a dark black, matte colour and have fused wing covers so are unable to fly.
 They have six legs and two long antennas on their head.
 They're nocturnal, so they come out at night to feed on the outer parts of leaves.
-The grubs are white with light brown heads that measure around 10mm in length.
+Larvae: Small, slightly curved and are creamy-white with light brown heads that measure around 10mm in length.
 They are located on the roots.
 Pupae: Currently unavailable.
 Eggs: The eggs are so tiny you need a hand lens to see them.

 Ornamental plants and fruit plants, in particular vines, Primula, Rhododendron, Heuchera, Cyclamen and strawberries.

 Place any grubs found on perches for garden birds to feast.